AR915-7-SP-CO:

 • To provide students with opportunities to study artworks from ESCALA at first-hand, directly accessing the Collection and related resources.

-• To encourage students to research a new acquisition for a university art collection.
+• To encourage students to research artworks collected by ESCALA.

-• To equip students to develop real-world transferable skills in making a written and oral case to an art acquisitions funding board.
+• To equip students to develop real-world transferable skills in preparing an object-based learning project based on specific ESCALA artworks.

 Module learning outcomes